If you love winter crafts, these DIY painted wood slice coasters are for you. They only take minutes to make and are perfect for gifts!

 Here are the painted wood slice coasters finished, and I love them.
 These DIY coasters would be an awesome gift idea – especially because they only take a few minutes to make.
 And who doesn’t want wood slices on their table?

 If you enjoy painting coasters, these painted DIY coasters will float your boat.
 They are a Goodwill revamp!
-I’d also love for you to check out these other woodland inspired crafts:
+I’d also love for you to check out these other winter and woodland inspired crafts: